philotas/django-rpx-plus/README.md

     the your flexibility since if you want to add entries to `extra`, you may need to override some of the provided django-rpx-plus views (such as login).
 If you have any ideas on how to improve handling of `extra`, please let me know.

+*   You can override this setting in the request object like: request.RPX_LANGUAGE_PREFERENCE = 'fr'
+    Setting `RPX_LANGUAGE_PREFERENCE` in `request` is helpful if different visitors have different language settings.

 Authors